-What is the Toxic Trio and why is it
+What is the Trio of Vulnerabilities and why is it important?

-important?
-The 'toxic trio' is the combination of domestic abuse, parental mental illhealth and substance misuse within a family.
+Previously referred to as the 'toxic trio', the 'Trio of Vulnerabilities' is the combination of domestic abuse, parental mental illhealth and substance misuse within a family.
 The term is used to identify the common features of families where significant harm to children has occurred.
 Each of these issues is hard to manage on its own and can have a severe impact on family life, particularly for children.
 However these problems rarely exist in isolation; there is often a complex interaction between them.

-It is important to be aware of the toxic trio because it is viewed as a key indicator of increased risk of harm to children and young people.
+It is important to be aware of the ToV because it is viewed as a key indicator of increased risk of harm to children and young people.
 Studies such as 'New learning from serious case reviews' Brandon et al. (2012) have shown that, in 86% of incidents where children were seriously harmed or died, one or more of the trio played a significant role.

-Need support for any of these issues?
+Do you need support for any of these issues?